Situation awareness: Sensemaking

 In brief, sensemaking is viewed more as "a motivated, continuous effort to understand connections (which can be among people, places, and events) in order to anticipate their trajectories and act effectively", rather than the state of knowledge underlying situation awareness.
 Endsley points out that as an effortful process, sensemaking is actually considering a subset of the processes used to maintain situation awareness.
 In the vast majority of the cases, SA is instantaneous and effortless, proceeding from pattern recognition of key factors in the environment—"The speed of operations in activities such as sports, driving, flying and air traffic control practically prohibits such conscious deliberation in the majority of cases, but rather reserves it for the exceptions."
-Endsley also points out that sensemaking is backward focused, forming reasons for past events, while situation awareness is typically forward looking, projecting what is likely to happen in order to inform effective decision processes.
+Endsley also points out that sensemaking is backward focused, forming reasons for past events, while situation awareness is typically forward looking, projecting what is likely to happen to inform effective decision processes.

 In team operations

 In many systems and organizations, people work not just as individuals, but as members of a team.
 Thus, it is necessary to consider the SA of not just individual team members, but also the SA of the team as a whole.
 To begin to understand what is needed for SA within teams, it is first necessary to clearly define what constitutes a team.
 A team is not just any group of individuals; rather teams have a few defining characteristics.
 A team is:

 a distinguishable set of two or more people who interact dynamically, interdependently and adaptively toward a common and valued goal/objective/mission, who have each been assigned specific roles or functions to perform, and who have a limited life span of membership.